 Mr Sessions supports limiting legal immigration, arguing that it protects American jobs.

 He also backs Mr Trump's plan to build a wall along the US-Mexican border.

 In a 2005 Washington Post op-ed, he argued that, "legal immigration is the primary source of low-wage immigration into the United States".

 The government, he argued, should be focused on "slowing the pace of new arrivals so that wages can rise, welfare rolls can shrink and the forces of assimilation can knit us all more closely together".

 His strident views on immigration were laid out last year in his 25-page manifesto, "Immigration Handbook for the New Republican Majority".
 In the report, he argues immigration was responsible for job losses and welfare dependency.

 He called claims by technology entrepreneurs that immigrant workers with elite skills were part of the innovation process a "hoax".

 What's his background?

-Born Jefferson Beauregard "Jeff" Sessions III, the 69-year-old was Alabama's attorney general before he joined the Senate in 1996.
+Born Jefferson Beauregard "Jeff" Sessions III, he became Alabama's attorney general before he joined the Senate in 1996.